adimehta03/ROS-Basics/README.md

 1. So basically in the [example.launch](launch/example.launch)
  for pkg = "agitr" I had initially put the name of the file -> subscriber.cpp, it doesn't work because it expects an executable-file for that cpp.
 2. Use the executable-name used in the [CMake](CMakeLists.txt), i.e, subscribe_pose
-3. The name can be anything as it will replace the base_name defined in the <i>ros::init();</i>
+3. The name can be anything as it will replace the base_name defined in the *ros::init();*

 ## Program that subscribes to turtle1/cmd_vel and republishes on turtle1/cmd_vel_reversed

 1. Write the [program](src/reverse_cmd_vel.cpp)
-2. To include the contents of another launch file, including all of its nodes and parameters, use an <i>include</i> element
+2. To include the contents of another launch file, including all of its nodes and parameters, use an *include* element

 ```
 <include file="$(find package-name)/launch-file-name" />